 You'll probably know this essential vitamin but may not realise its importance.

-As a quick overview, D3 manages how well the body absorbs calcium and magnesium and plays an essential role in the immune system and releasing neurotransmitters, such as serotonin - the happy hormone.
-We can synthesise vitamin D in the body, but only by taking in the sunshine - and we tend to slap on sunscreen as soon as the sun appears.
+As a quick overview, D3 manages how well the body absorbs calcium and magnesium.
+It plays an essential role in the immune system and releases neurotransmitters, such as serotonin—the happy hormone.
+The body can synthesise vitamin D, but only by absorbing sunlight, and we tend to put on sunscreen as soon as the sun appears.

 We can also eat it, but as a society, we have moved away from high-level vitamin D foods such as organ meats, eggs and full-fat dairy.
 Vitamin D deficiency is also closely linked to obesity - one to read up on!